 The demo unit shall be fully furnished, connected to the utilities, approved by local authorities and ready for occupancy.

-The Client is Ministry of Transport and Communications.
+- The Client is the Ministry of Transport and Communications.

 The Mall of Oman is a three-level shopping centre with total leasable area of 144,700m2.
 The building includes 350 retail units, hypermarket, children entertainment zone, snow park, a mixed of underground and on grade car park and all associated external and infrastructure works.
 Total built up area is 387,193m2.

 The Client is Majid Al Futtaim Properties (Oman) LLC.
 The Contract Administrator is AECOM.
 The Engineering Consultants are Parsons / Infracad.
 The project is JV with Shapoorji Pallonji Mideast LLC (SP) (50/50).
 The contract was awarded on 7 February 2017.
 The project start is 8 February 2017 for a duration of thirty seven months ending on 5 March 2020.